Wrongful Death Attorneys

 You may recover economic damages and noneconomic damages.
 Medical expenses, burial expenses, lost wages, and pain and suffering are common damages that are recoverable in a wrongful death lawsuit.

-My deceased loved one was never employed.
+My deceased loved one was never employed for wages.
 Does this harm my case?

-Your deceased loved one’s level of employment holds no relevance to a wrongful death case at all.
+Your deceased loved one’s level of employment holds no relevance to a wrongful death case at all as regards to right to maintain an action.
 A wrongful death is a wrongful death.
 In other words, it does not matter if your loved one was unemployed or a head of employees.
 If another individual’s negligence caused your loved one’s death, you deserve compensation.
+The fact that the deceased was never employed for wages may be a factor in the computation of damages.

-Can I bring a wrongful death action on the behalf of a child or an elderly person?
+Can I bring a wrongful death action on the behalf of the loss of a child or an elderly person?

 Yes.
 Please be aware that due to these rare age ranges, you may only be entitled to a modest compensation award if your wrongful death claim is successful.